 Hollister in San Benito County, California — The American West (Pacific Coastal)

 Location.
-36° 51.161′ N, 121° 24.283′ W. Marker is in Hollister, California, in San Benito County.
-Marker is on 4th Street west of Monterey Street, on the right when traveling west.
+36° 52.148′ N, 121° 24.09′ W. Marker is in Hollister, California, in San Benito County.
+Marker is at the intersection of San Felipe Road (State Highway 156) and Wright Road, on the left when traveling north on San Felipe Road.
 Touch for map.
 Marker is in this post office area: Hollister CA 95023, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Site of San Justo Ranch Home (approx. 1.2 miles away); Hollister Train Service (approx. 1.2 miles away); William Clyde "Wino Willie" Forkner, Jr. (approx. 1.3 miles away); San Benito County Vietnam War Memorial (approx. 1.4 miles away); State TheatreSite of the Tres Pinos Hotel (approx. 7 miles away); 19th Hole Rendevous (approx. 7.2 miles away); San Juan Pacific Railway (approx. 7˝ miles away).
 Touch for a list and map of all markers in Hollister.

 Regarding Cottage Corners.
 When this marker was erected in 1976 The Cottage was still in business at the corner of San Felipe and Wright Roads.
 The Cottage has since closed and the building has been moved to the grounds of the San Benito Historical Park, approximately 2 miles south of Tres Pinos off of Highway 25, and has been restored.